 Boat Ride Through The Canals

-One thing I did not know going into Amsterdam was that a big part of the city has an intricate canal system.
+One thing I did not know was that a big part of Amsterdam has an intricate canal system.
 It may be a little touristy to hop on one of those boat tours, but you can also rent a smaller boat to take on the canals on your own.
 It gives you a new perspective of the city from the water.
 The architecture of Amsterdam is really unique, and seeing them from the water does help you notice a few details that you might miss when you’re walking right next to them.

 Bike Ride Through the City